cplusplus/SG20/README.md

   1. valid English words (such as technical terms) that are not in the spell checker's dictionary
-  2. words that are not really words, but are flagged as erroneous
+  2. words that are not really "proper" English words but are also not really errors either (e.g., people's names)

 Words in category 1 should be added to the file config/spellcheck/wordlist.